Overview of DNALC COVID-19 Safety Net Guidelines (updated June 4, 2021)

 - wait until they are notified their child is cleared before leaving student check-in.

-- remain outside for drop-off and pick-up, which will take place outside in front of the building.
+- remain outside for drop-off and pick-up, which will take place curbside in front of the building.

-- contact the DNALC at firstname.lastname@example.org if they can’t consent to the forms, if their child is unable to attend the day of, or for any possible circumstance that affects their child’s attendance or time on site.
+- contact the DNALC at firstname.lastname@example.org or (516) 367-5170 if they can not consent to the Daily Health Screening forms, or if their child is unable to attend for any reason.

 Educators and staff working on site will: